☰ In This Section

 Benefit from cross-departmental collaboration

 Successful graphic design work relies on collaboration, which is why we encourage students from any discipline to consider a graphic design minor and also seek out opportunities for graphic design students and classes to partner with other academic departments and real-world businesses.
 These efforts have resulted in major successes for our students on a professional level.
-Most recently, students who participated in the 2017 journalism and design J-Term trip Textura used their experiences and varying skillsets to publish a magazine, which won two national awards from the University & College Designers Association as well as an Associated Collegiate Press national title of Best Feature Magazine.
+Students have the opportunity to participate in design J-Term trip where they can use their experiences and varying skillsets to publish a magazine, which has won numerous national awards from the University & College Designers Association as well as an Associated Collegiate Press national title of Best Feature Magazine.

 22